-See How The Political World Celebrated Father's Day
+See How the Political World Celebrated Father's Day

 First Daughter Ivanka Trump, Second Lady Karen Pence and former First Lady Michelle Obama marked the occasion by celebrating their respective husbands' devotion to their children on their social media accounts, the latter two complete with adorable throwback photographs.
 Former President Barack Obama also marked the occasion on Twitter, reiterating a line from his farewell speech in January that his greatest accomplishment was being a father to his daughters, Sasha and Malia.

 First Lady Melania Trump had not posted on social media as of Sunday afternoon, but had posted a photograph on Twitter Saturday of herself, the President and their son Barron at Camp David — their first visit to the presidential retreat.
-Her spokeswoman said they were spending time as a family to celebrate President Trump.
+Her spokeswoman said they were spending time as a family to celebrate President Trump

+In addition to posting a tribute to his father on Facebook, Donald Trump's son, Donald Trump Jr., also weighed in on Twitter, retweeting a 2013 tweet from his father wishing a "Happy Father's Day to all, even the haters and losers!"

 Here are some of the posts: